-Our communities want us to deal with the issues that impact directly on them and give greatest cause for concern.
-Our experience shows we best achieve this by moving away from the traditional method of objective and target setting.
+We know that our communities want us to deal with the issues that impact directly on them and give greatest cause for concern.
+We will continue to engage with people and businesses to understand their needs and respond to these through our local neighbourhood policing.

-During 2016/17 we will continue target those offenders who are causing the most harm, will deploy resources in areas of high risk and work to safeguard the vulnerable members of our communities.
-This strategy has proved effective and will build upon our performance over the last few years."
+During 2017/18 we will also continue to target those offenders who are causing the most harm, we will deploy resources in areas of high risk and work to safeguard the most vulnerable members of our communities.
+This approach has proved effective in previous years and therefore we will seek to build upon this strategy, using our new technology, to ensure we deliver the best possible protection to the communities of Warwickshire using the available resources."